 During the period of their professional contract or employment with DODD, reviewers must neither have nor be committed to acquire any direct or indirect financial interest in the ownership, financing, or operation of an ICF which they review in Ohio.

+Reviewers shall not review any facility where a member of the reviewer’s family is a current resident.

 Reviewers shall not review any facility that has been a client of the reviewer during the previous ten years.

 Employment of a member of a health professional’s family by an ICF that the professional does not review does not constitute a direct or indirect financial interest in the ownership, financing, or operation of an ICF.

+Reviewers shall not review any facility that has been an employer of the reviewer within the past twenty-four months.

+Reviewers shall not review any residents for whom they have provided care in another capacity.

-Prior notice: DODD shall notify the facility by telephone and by facsimile at least twenty four hours prior to the review.
+Prior notice: DODD shall notify the facility by telephone and by facsimile at least two working days prior to the review.
 At the discretion of DODD, the review team may reschedule the review if appropriate key personnel of the facility would be unavailable on the originally scheduled date of on-site review.

 Facilities selected for exception reviews must provide DODD reviewers with reasonable access to residents, professional and nonlicensed direct care staff, the facility assessors, and completed resident assessment instruments as well as other documentation regarding the residents’ care needs and treatments.
 Facilities must also provide DODD with sufficient information to be able to contact the resident’s attending or consulting physicians, other professionals from all disciplines who have observed, evaluated or treated the resident, such as contracted therapists, and the resident’s family/significant others.
 These sources of information may help to validate information provided on the Individual Assessment Form submitted to DODD.
 Verification activities may include reviewing resident assessment forms and supporting documentation, conducting interviews with staff knowledgeable about the resident, and observing or interviewing the resident.

-An exception review shall be conducted of a preselected random, targeted, or combination sample of completed Individual Assessment Forms from the reporting quarter.
-If the results of the preselected sample indicate inaccuracies which require a larger sample, DODD may expand the sample.
+An exception review shall be conducted of a preselected random, targeted, or combination sample of completed Individual Assessment Forms from the most recent reporting quarter.
+The initial sample size shall not be greater than or equal to the minimum sample size presented in appendix A to this rule.
+The expanded sample size is based on the initial sample findings.
+The expanded sample size is presented in appendix B to this rule.

+Results from review of the initial sample shall be used to decide if further action by DODD is warranted.
+If the initial sample is to be expanded for further review, DODD shall hold a conference with facility representatives advising them of the next steps of the review and discussing the initial sample findings.
+If the sample of reviewed records exceeds the initial sample tolerance level, DODD may subsequently expand the exception review process as follows:

+(1) Expand the sample size for the same reporting quarter.
+The expanded sample size shall not be greater than or equal to the minimum expanded sample size presented in appendix B to this Rule.

+(2) Expand the exception review process to review IAF assessments submitted for no more than two quarters previous to the most recent reporting quarter.